 - The Boat-tailed Grackle was formally described in 1819 by the French ornithologist Louis Jean Pierre Vieillot, from a specimen collected in New Orleans, Louisiana.

-- The oldest Boat-tailed Grackle on record was nearly 14 years old when it was caught and released by a South Carolina bird bander in 2003.
+- The oldest Boat-tailed Grackle on record was a female, and at least 13 year, 1 months, when she was recaught and released by a South Carolina bird bander in 2003.

 Boat-tailed Grackles breed abundantly in salt and freshwater marshes along the Atlantic and Gulf coasts.
 They are closely associated with saltwater and are rarely found more than about 30 miles from saltwater except in the Florida peninsula, where they occur across its breadth.
 Main breeding habitats include saltmarsh; marshes along rivers, lakes, impoundments, or ponds; and nearby upland habitats.
 They forage in city streets and plazas, cultivated fields, stockyards, open beaches, and saltmarshes.
 They stay in the same types of habitats during the nonbreeding season.